Skip to main content

 Internal requirements count=1 size=172

 Most antivirus tools have an option to report false positive classifications for their software.
 You can usually find that link in the software itself or on their support site.
-VirusTotal has a large list of contacts for reporting false positives and we would love you to report ngrok if you can.
-It helps ensure we have the correct classification.
+VirusTotal has a large list of contacts for reporting false positives and reporting ngrok is greatly appreciated—this helps ensure ngrok has the correct classification.

 Can I choose a different port to receive traffic on my ngrok domains?